Riccardo Primo: Context and analysis

 Handel had to supply another opera for the trio of star singers, Senesino, Cuzzoni and Faustina (as she was known) even though these singers received astronomical fees, much more than he received for composing the works.
 Combined with declining audience numbers caused at least in part by the ridicule brought upon Italian opera by the rival sopranos' public spat, these factors were causing severe financial difficulty for the Royal Academy of Music.
 As one of Handel's most loyal supporters, Mary Delaney, wrote in 1727:

 I doubt operas will not survive longer than this winter, they are now at their last gasp; the subscription is expired and nobody will renew it.
 The directors are all squabbling, and they have so many divisions among themselves that I wonder they have not broke up before.
 Senesino goes away next winter, and I believe Faustina, so you see harmony is almost out of fashion.

 The Royal Academy of Music collapsed at the end of the 1728–29 season, partly due to the huge fees paid to the star singers, and Cuzzoni and Faustina both left London for engagements in continental Europe.
 Handel started a new opera company with a new prima donna, Anna Strada.
 One of Handel's librettists, Paolo Rolli, wrote in a letter (the original is in Italian) that Handel said that Strada "sings better than the two who have left us, because one of them (Faustina) never pleased him at all and he would like to forget the other (Cuzzoni)."

 The opera was not revived by Handel, although to 18th century musicologist Charles Burney it contained much fine music, including an aria for Faustina, Vado per obedirti, which:

 is the most agreeable song of execution of the times.
 I have been told that the brilliancy of her voice made its way through the busy accompaniment of this song in a manner which filled the whole theatre.
 A close in this air appears for the first time, which has since become fashionable, as well as the return to the subject in the Da Capo.

 R.B.
 Chatwin has discussed Handel's writing of orchestral parts for the chalumeau, a forerunner of the clarinet, as part of the musicological controversy over whether or not Handel wrote music for the clarinet or its precursors.
 Winton Dean and Richard Drakeford have commented on the weaknesses of the dramatic characterisations in the libretto.

+Instrumentation

-The opera is scored for recorder, flute, bass flute or two chalumeaux, two oboes, bassoon, three trumpets, two horns, timpani, strings and continuo (cello, lute, harpsichord).
+The opera is scored for two oboes, bassoon, piccolo, flute, alto flute, three trumpets in D, two horns in D, two chalumeaux, timpani, harpsichord, and strings.